TanStack/table/docs/guide/pagination.md

 If you decide that you need to use server-side pagination, here is how you can implement it.

 No pagination row model is needed for server-side pagination, but if you have provided it for other tables that do need it in a shared component, you can still turn off the client-side pagination by setting the `manualPagination` option to `true`.
-Setting to the `manualPagination` option to `true` will tell the table instance to use the `table.getPrePaginationRowModel` row model under the hood, and it will make the table instance assume that the `data` that you pass in is already paginated.
+Setting the `manualPagination` option to `true` will tell the table instance to use the `table.getPrePaginationRowModel` row model under the hood, and it will make the table instance assume that the `data` that you pass in is already paginated.

 #### Page Count and Row Count

-Also, the table instance will have no way of knowing how many rows/pages there are in total in your back-end unless you tell it.
+The table instance will have no way of knowing how many rows/pages there are in total in your back-end unless you tell it.
 Provide either the `rowCount` or `pageCount` table option to let the table instance know how many pages there are in total.
 If you provide a `rowCount`, the table instance will calculate the `pageCount` internally from `rowCount` and `pageSize`.
 Otherwise, you can directly provide the `pageCount` if you already have it.
 If you don't know the page count, you can just pass in `-1` for the `pageCount`, but the `getCanNextPage` and `getCanPreviousPage` row model functions will always return `true` in this case.

 ```jsx
 import { useReactTable, getCoreRowModel, getPaginationRowModel } from '@tanstack/react-table';